toenails6/Blind_Locomotion_Go1/README.md

 ## Terrain types
 The original paper used three terrain types, including hills, stairs, and boxes.
 Isaac Lab does not explicitly offer terrains of hill type, and stairs are generated in the form of symmetrical pyramids instead of mono-direction ascents.
 Here, a combination of random uniform terrain, slopes and pyramids serve as a good alternative, containing various similar terrain features.
+Check details in `source/
+Blind_Locomotion_Go1/
+Blind_Locomotion_Go1/
+tasks/manager_based/
+blind_locomotion_go1/
+Blind_Locomotion_Terrain.py`:

 ![Terrains Preview](Images/Terrains_Preview.png)